-HomeFunding3D-Jewelry-Printing startup Stilnest secures funding and relocates to Berlin
+HomeFunding3D jewellery printing startup Stilnest secures funding and relocates to Berlin

-3D-Jewelry-Printing startup Stilnest secures funding and relocates to Berlin
+3D jewellery printing startup Stilnest secures funding and relocates to Berlin

-Stilnest, a 3D Printing and Curated Web Platform for designer jewelry, secured a seed investment of roughly $ 1 million.
-Stilnest, which was founded in 2013, offers jewelry designers worldwide market access and regular customers a place for exclusive designer pieces.
-Among the investors are the investment arm of the Berlin-based IBB and the Klingel Group.
+Stilnest, a 3D printing and curated web platform for designer jewellery, has secured a seed investment of roughly $ 1million.
+Among the investors in this round is the investment arm of the Berlin-based IBB and the Klingel Group.

-With this investment, Stilnest aims to accelerate its growth and tap into the recent trend of increasing trend cycles in the jewelry market that has transformed the fashion industry.
-The secured seed financing will also be used to raise brand and product awareness.
-Along with the financing round came the relocation from Friedrichshafen to Berlin, were the startup is now based since the beginning of 2014.
+With this investment, Stilnest aims to accelerate its growth, as well as tap into increasing trend cycles in the jewellery market, which has transformed the fashion industry.
+The seed financing will also be used to raise brand and product awareness.

-Julian Leitloff, Co-Founder of Stilnest, stated in regards to the new funding: „We are happy to receive so much trust and will use the push to establish Stilnest as an address for curated jewelry united with 3D printing technology.“
+Along with the financing round came the startup’s relocation from Friedrichshafen to Berlin, where the startup is now based.
+Julian Leitloff, Co-Founder of Stilnest, stated with regards to the new funding: “We are happy to receive so much trust and will use the push to establish Stilnest as an address for curated jewelry united with 3D printing technology.“

 - Advertisement -